 Documents were written during the project to describe the developed software and the project.
-The purpose of this document is to report the result software application, and the realization of plans and requirements set for the application.
+The purpose of this document is to report the resulting software application, and the realization of plans and requirements set for the application.
 The requirements specification [1] contains the full list of requirements set for the application.
-The realization of the goals and the practises are described in the project report [8].
+How the project was carried out is described in the project report [8].
 The class documentation is described in the Potku Project Class Documentation.
 Kuvatus Project Application Report [2] was used in compiling this document.